guidoism/escape/inspiration/jonesforth.md

 Because we will need to restore the old %esi at the end of `DOUBLE` (this is, after all, like a function call), we will need a stack to store these "return addresses" (old values of %esi).

-As you will have seen in the background documentation, FORTH has two stacks, an ordinary stack for parameters, and a return stack which is a bit more mysterious.
-But our return stack is just the stack I talked about in the previous paragraph, used to save %esi when calling from a FORTH word into another FORTH word.
+As you will have seen in the background documentation, Forth has two stacks, an ordinary stack for parameters, and a return stack which is a bit more mysterious.
+But our return stack is just the stack I talked about in the previous paragraph, used to save %esi when calling from a Forth word into another Forth word.

-In this FORTH, we are using the normal stack pointer (`%esp`) for the parameter stack.
+In this Forth, we are using the normal stack pointer (`%esp`) for the parameter stack.
 We will use the i386's "other" stack pointer (`%ebp`, usually called the "frame pointer") for our return stack.